 You should also consider whether your products or service are occasional or unplanned purchases.
 New Zealanders are prefer to use credit cards for occasional expensive items and large unexpected bills.
 In contrast, we prefer EFTPOS for day to day purchases.
 For example, if you are a café with cabinet food doing mostly $10 coffee and cake, you might be ok with just debit.
 However, if you want to expand into catering orders for parties for example, it would be worth considering accepting credit card.

 Got lots of overseas customers?
-If you are in a tourism related industry, or a tourist area, it’s a no brainer to accept credit cards.
+If you are in a tourism-related industry, or a tourist area, it’s a no-brainer to accept credit cards.
 Most domestic cashflow cards don’t work in other countries.
-To avoid limiting your customers to the cash in their wallet, you should accept credit card.
+To avoid limiting your customers to the cash in their wallets, you should accept credit card.
 Plus, Kiwis prefer credit card for overseas travel so you can assume the same applies for visitors to our shores.

 Another factor is speed of service.
 Would keeping your queue moving help overall sales?
 Say you’re a busy fish and chip shop with queues out the door on Fridays – processing payments faster might help you serve more customers in an evening.
 One way to do this is to accept contactless payments – and do that you’ll need to accept credit cards.

 EFTPOS swipe or insert transactions don’t cost you the merchant anything – apart from your monthly fee to connect to the Paymark network.
 Credit cards however will have Merchant Service Fees (MSF) for each transaction.
 These fees usually range from 1-4% of the transactions, and cover the cost of the acquiring bank, interchange and the scheme fees (eg. Visa or Mastercard).